Scrum Product Backlog - the ultimate simplistic guide

 While this is a collaborative process the Scrum Product Owner is responsible for making sure that the Scrum Product Backlog is in good, working condition.
 When using the Scrum Framework, about 10% of the Scrum Team’s total time should be reserved for maintaining the Scrum Product Backlog.

 The collaborative maintenance of the Scrum Product Backlog helps to clarify the requirements and create buy-in from the Scrum Team.

 - The backlog is often confused with a requirements document.

 - There is no mandated format to represent the backlog: it can be an Excel document, a text file, a database, a collection of index cards, or most commonly, Post-It notes.

 - Creating a physical form backlog increases the risk of creating multiple and conflicting versions; this is a dire mistake because the backlog is a single, trusted source of the work to be done.

 - Backlog items are atomic as opposed to narrative documents, meaning a single sentence could contain several distinct requirements, or conversely describe one requirement over several detailed paragraphs.
 The physical form encourages this "atomicity".

-- The backlog should not describe every item at the same level of detail, or “granularity”.
-Features and tasks that are planned for the near future should be broken down into fine-grained items and accompanied with other details like acceptance tests, UI sketches, etc. Items planned for the more distant future can be described at a more macroscopic level.
+- The backlog should not describe every item at the same level of detail, or "granularity".
+Features and tasks that are planned for the near future should be broken down into fine-grained items and accompanied by other details like acceptance tests, UI sketches, etc. Items planned for the more distant future can be described at a more macroscopic level.

 10 Tips for Product Backlogs - Taken From Roman Pichler